-Val Kilmer walked around in a $500 pair of Louis Vuitton driving shoes and wore nail varnish while experimenting with several variations of speech patterns for the role.
-Kilmer also noted this was done much to his son Jack Kilmer's chagrin.
+Val Kilmer walked around in a five hundred dollar pair of Louis Vuitton driving shoes, and wore nail varnish, while experimenting with several variations of speech patterns for the role.
+Kilmer also noted this was done much to his son Jack's chagrin.

-Shane Black had been suffering from writer's block; it ultimately took him over a year and a half to write the script for Kiss Kiss Bang Bang.
+Shane Black had been suffering from writer's block.
+It ultimately took him over a year and a half to write the script for this film.
 He then had enormous trouble trying to sell it.
-His former cachet as being the highest paid screenwriter meant nothing when he was touting around his screenplay.
-Eventually he took it to Joel Silver who gave him his first break back in 1987 when he bought Lethal Weapon (1987).
+His former cachet, as being the highest paid screenwriter, meant nothing when he was shopping his screenplay around.
+Eventually, he took it to Producer Joel Silver, who gave him his first break back in 1987 when he bought Lethal Weapon (1987).

-Joel Silver noted that the film was originally budgeted at US$10 million because Warner Bros. were not confident in the premise.
-The film ran over and the final budget was US $15 million.
-Warner Brothers loved the film when it was screened, and immediately opened it at the 2005 Cannes International Film Festival in a high profile capacity.
+Joel Silver noted that the film was originally budgeted at ten million dollars, because Warner Brothers was not confident in the premise.
+The film ran over, and the final budget was fifteen million dollars.
+Warner Brothers loved the film when it was screened, and immediately opened it at the 2005 Cannes International Film Festival in a high-profile capacity.

-Warner Brothers were willing to produce the movie with a larger budget if Harrison Ford were to play the detective.
-When he passed, several other options were briefly considered before Val Kilmer was offered the role.
+Warner Brothers was willing to produce the movie with a larger budget, if Harrison Ford was to play the detective.
+When he passed on it, several other options were briefly considered before Val Kilmer was offered the role.

 Shane Black read several stories by Raymond Chandler when writing this script.
 As a result, the story is divided into chapters and the chapter titles come from Chandler works.
 Specifically: 1.
 "Trouble is My Business", 2.
 "The Lady in the Lake", 3.
 "The Little Sister", 4.
 "The Simple Art of Murder", and Epilogue: "Farewell, My Lovely".